Difference between amitriptyline and diazepam

 By enhancing the effects of GABA, diazepam increases the inhibitory signaling in the brain, resulting in sedative, hypnotic, anxiolytic, muscle relaxant, and anticonvulsant effects.
 It reduces overactivity in certain regions of the brain, providing relief from anxiety, insomnia, and seizures.

-See also Amitriptyline injection dose
+See also Amitriptyline use for ibs

 Summary